Mdafsarx/ph-12-as-client/README.md

 - react-dom
 - react-hot-toast
 - react-icons
-- react-inner-image-zoom
 - react-leaflet
 - react-loading
-- react-paginate
 - react-router-dom
 - react-simple-typewriter
 - react-spinners
-- recat (assuming this might be a typo for React?)
-- router-dom (assuming this might be a typo for react-router-dom?)
 - stripe
-- sweetalert2
 - swiper

-## Getting Started

-To get started, visit our [live site](https://resplendent-cranachan-4047db.netlify.app) and log in with the admin credentials provided above.
-Explore the features, manage apartments, interact with users, and enjoy a streamlined experience with ONE BUILD.

-For any questions or support, please reach out to our support team.

 Thank you for choosing ONE BUILD!